Schwarttzy/SemperFi/README.md

 		3. From the Available Themes section, click on the Theme title (or Theme screenshot) for Semper Fi to activate.

-		4. A preview of the Theme will be shown.
+		4. A preview of the Theme will be shown in the Customizer.

-		5. To activate the Theme click the Activate "Semper Fi" link in the top right.
+		5. Take time to customize all the features to your personal liking.

-		6. After which Semper Fi will automatically redirect you to the Theme Options Page for further customization for your theme.
+		6. Finally, activate the theme by clicking the "Activate Semper Fi" link in the top left.

-Your selection should immediately become active.
+Semper Fi is now active on your website, feel free to go back into the Customizer and change any settings at any time.
+Don't for get to save your changes.

 Note: If the Theme preview is blank, do not activate the new Theme without investigating further.
 Your site may not be displayed correctly, otherwise.